cvxgrp/cone_prog_refine/README.md

 **Iterative solution.**
 `cpsr` uses [LSQR](http://web.stanford.edu/group/SOL/software/lsqr/),
-an iterative linear system solver, to approximately solve the system that locally approximates the conic optimality conditions.
+an iterative linear system solver, to approximately solve a system that locally approximates the conic optimality conditions.
 The number of LSQR iterations is chosen by the user (by default, for small problems, 30), as is the number of `cpsr` iterations (by default, for small problems, 2).